stanfordnmbl/predictKAM/README.md

 Predict the peak knee adduction moment during walking using neural network with motion capture marker position inputs.
 This repository holds the code and text for generating the manuscript on OpenSim Moco, a software toolkit for solving optimal control problems with OpenSim musculoskeletal models.

-The accompanying manuscript was first released as a bioRxiv preprint: .
+The accompanying manuscript was first released as a bioRxiv preprint: *link*.

 The code folder contains Python scripts to train and run a neural network to predict the peak KAM.